 such behavior is understood can the magnitude of the effects of these species

 on human health, climate, visibility, etc. be understood.
 Our work includes field measurements,

 computational modeling, and laboratory experiments.
 Please browse this site to learn more about

 what we are doing, Rob (CV is linked on department home page), his teaching interests, etc. Do not hesitate to contact us if you have any

 On a personal note, I grew up in Massachusetts and am a big Boston sports fan.
 I'm married to a wonderful woman (Ann) whom I have known since I was a first-year student in college.
 We have two terrific, really cute kids (Liam and Meredith).
 As a family, we love movies (especially Pixar), travel (especially to the beach), and playing and watching sports (Go Owls!).
-We also have a big yellow dog named Lucy.

 Secondary particle formation in the atmosphere,